filecoin-project/devgrants/open-grants/multi-chain-DeFi-payment.md

 * user pay to a smart contract for a file in metamask
 * The price is defined in Defi Module

-### Milestone 3 Payment DAO for the token fund maintenance

-* Define root key holders
-* Init members sign keys
-* define the policy of adding and remove member from the board

-### Milestone 4.
-Payment frontend UI/Backend
+### Milestone 3 Payment frontend UI/Backend

 * User can connect to his metamask wallet from UI
 * He can choose a file to pay for backup to filecoin network
 * His fund is locked until the storage is online, then it will be released to the client

-### Milestone 5.
-SDKs for project integration
+### Milestone 4 SDKs for project integration

 * Devs can use golang sdk for making payment
 * JS will be in Phase 2, since we believe this will be a multi phases project

+### Milestone 5 Payment DAO for the token fund maintenance

+* Define root key holders
+* Init members sign keys
+* define the policy of adding and remove member from the board

 ### Milestone 6.
 Release document and marketing